 Marriage is a beautiful gift from God.
 It is wonderful and comforting having someone by your side as you journey through life.
-However when two people who are broken with a different background and quirkiness come together, some conflict is bound to happen.
+However, when two people who are broken with different backgrounds and quirkiness come together, some conflict is bound to happen.
 Even though few couples like to admit any sort of disagreements they may have, conflict is common in all marriages.
 No matter how head over heels in love you are with your spouse, conflict is inevitable.
-Your spouse will disappoint you in some way because they are human; then add bad habits different idiosyncrasies, expectations and the heat of daily trials and it becomes unavoidable.
+Your spouse will disappoint you in some way because they are human; then add bad habits different idiosyncrasies, expectations, and the heat of daily trials and it becomes unavoidable.

 So let’s discuss some of the more prominent issues that couples tend to argue about and maybe consider how you and your spouse are currently dealing with these areas of conflict.

 Money is tied to feeling secure.
 Depending on how you view money, you may be either really good at saving or really good at spending.
 If you view money differently you may both have a very different approach, which could lead to arguments and disagreements.
-Bills, debt, spending, and hopefully saving are all apart of the financial world we live in and it can be difficult to navigate as our society is so consumer driven.
+Bills, debt, spending, and hopefully saving are all a part of the financial world we live in and it can be difficult to navigate as our society is so consumer-driven.
 Money conflicts have a tendency to be wrapped up in fear as it truly affects our livelihood.
-So money and fear may be the driving sources of conflict, while the topics tend to be centered around: how to budget?
+So money and fear may be the driving sources of conflict, while the topics tend to be centered around: how to budget.
 Where do we spend it?
-Who decides how much is spend?
+Who decides how much is spent?
 Do we save?
 Are we making enough?
 Couples must decide on how they are going to respond when money issues turn into conflict in the marriage.